CompewterTutor/AiSpire/llm_brain/MEMORY.md

   - Text: For text creation and styling
   - Group: For organizing multiple objects
   - Transformation2D: For transforming objects
+- Toolpath creation capabilities identified in SDK:
+  - Profile toolpaths for cutting along paths
+  - Pocket toolpaths for clearing material
+  - Drilling operations for hole creation
+  - 3D roughing and finishing toolpaths for 3D models

 ## Development Environment
 - Need to set up: